 Question: My 93 year old grandfather from North Carolina who is in good health moved in with my family 9 months ago.
 My (absentee) brother and I are the only heirs.
 My husband and I are purchasing a new home to increase space for our new family.
 My grandfather wants to give us $200k toward the house in order to spend down a portion of his cash savings.
 Should we include him on the deed and homestead him in the new state of Florida or simply receive the money as a “gift”?
-My husband and I are financially independent and while we appreciate the gift, we do not need the gift to purchase the new home.
+My husband and I are financially independent and while we appreciate the gift, we do not need the gift to purchase the new home (Look Back Period).

 Answer: There is a 5 year look back period for Medicaid.
-Any asset transfers, including gifts, made within this 5 year look back window will trigger a penalty period of ineligibility to receive Medicaid benefits.
+Any asset transfers, including gifts, made within this 5 year look back period will trigger a penalty period of ineligibility to receive Medicaid benefits.
 There are ways to avoid triggering these penalties but an outright gift is not one of the ways.

 As an example of the problem with making an outright gift, if your grandfather gifts to you $200,000 today and in 3 years requires skilled care, the gift of $200,000 will render him ineligible for Medicaid benefits for a significant period.
 During the period of ineligibility he, or you, will have to pay for any nursing home care.